fvilmos/kinect_point_cloud/README.md

 ## About

-Draws real time 3D point cloud with kinect.
+Draws real-time 3D point cloud with Kinect.
 The point cloud can be exported as .ply file, processed later with a viewer (included too).

 <p align="center">
 <img src="./data/gui.png" alt="400" width="400"></a>